CaterinaBi/aicore-web-scraping-pipeline/README.md

 The project is being completed using [VS Code](https://code.visualstudio.com/) as a code editor, plus Git and GitHub for version control.
 The environment setup was done by creating a new environment, `web-scraping`, in conda.
 Once every required package had been installed, a `requirements.txt` file was generated.

-The choice of website to scrape was based on two
+The choice of website to scrape was based on two main criteria: personal interest, and learning opportunities.
+Being a real estate enthusiast, my choice fell rather naturally on [RightMove](https://www.rightmove.co.uk/).
+Quite luckily, the website is challenging to scrape and offers plenty of opportunities to learn HTML tricks.
+Additionally, it stores data in rigorous fashion, thus making it a pleasure to scrape and create a database out of.

 ![Image from the RightMove website](images/website.png)